 MBF Leasing is not a merchant account provider; rather, it leases credit card processing equipment like terminals, printers, barcode scanners, and other point-of-sale technology.
 Like other equipment providers, the company’s services and products are often packaged within the merchant account contracts of credit card processors.
 Because of this, merchants regularly sign equipment leases through MBF without realizing that they are entering into agreements that are separate from their merchant account contracts.
 As with other Northern Leasing Systems companies, MBF Leasing’s contract terms are non-cancellable and usually run for 48 months.

 - Costs & Contract: MBF Leasing offers 48-month, non-cancellable equipment leases that often cost many times the purchase price of the equipment.

-- Complaints & Service: MBF Leasing has received more than 750 public complaints.
+- Complaints & Service: MBF Leasing complaints number more than 750 on public complaints forums.

-- BBB Rating: As Northern Leasing Systems, MBF Leasing has a “D+” rating with the Better Business Bureau and has received 106 complaints and 17 reviews across 3 profiles in the past 3 years.
+- BBB Rating: As Northern Leasing Systems, MBF Leasing had a “D+” rating with the Better Business Bureau and has received 106 complaints and 17 reviews across 3 profiles in the past 3 years before shutting down.